 A good pair of golf socks makes a huge difference on the golf course regardless of the weather.
-Your junior golfer does not want to be traipsing 5+ miles over hard, frozen fairways in tennis socks.
+Your junior golfer does not want to be traipsing 5+ miles over wet or frozen fairways in thin cotton tennis socks.
 Find winter golf socks that are cushioned, warm and wick moisture.
 Wool is the fabric of choice for winter golf socks as it is a great insulator and absorbs much more moisture than cotton before it starts feeling wet, and consequently cold.

 Winter golf shoes for winter golf should be insulated and water-proof.
-See our article on Junior Golf Shoes for more inspiration and information.
+See our article on Junior Golf Shoes for information and recommendations.

-For extreme winter conditions an excellent winter golf hat alternative is the Vital Salveo Winter Earflap Cap.
+For extreme winter conditions an a good choice of winter golf hats is the Vital Salveo Winter Earflap Cap.
 It is water-proof, wind-proof and extremely warm.

-Winter golf for juniors is a time to work on changes or through difficulties in preparation for the season.
-Even if they are not playing tournaments, chances are you will take them out for some social practice rounds.
-You will probably take a golf cart (do you really want to walk in these conditions?) and you'll be surprised to know just how warm and comforting a golf cart can be with just a few winter golf gear modifications such as a cart blanket on the seat, a golf cart cover and a golf cart heater that fits in the cupholder.
-Your junior is much more likely to want to go out and practice like this.
+Winter golf for juniors is often a time to work on swing refinement and changes in preparation for the season.
+Even if juniors are not playing tournaments in winter, chances are you will take them out for some practice rounds.
+You will probably take a golf cart (do you really want to walk in these conditions?) and you'll be surprised to know just how warm and comforting a golf cart can be with just a few winter golf gear modifications such as a golf cart blanket to warm the seat, a golf cart cover and (especially) a golf cart heater that fits in the golf cart cup holder.
+Your junior is much more likely to want to go out and practice like this!

 Winter golf brings its own challenges but who doesn't like a challenge!
 It is also very important for kids to learn to play in weather conditions that are not always perfect.